 This could be interpreted as a sign that more medium-sized stores with more employees buckled under the pressure and had to shut down for good.
-Unfortunately, with footfall dramatically reduced and customers hanging tight to their wallets, even more, small and medium-sized stores will likely share the same fate.
+But, unfortunately, with footfall dramatically reduced and customers hanging tight to their wallets, even more small and medium-sized stores will likely share the same fate.

 There are quite a few steps that could improve a small business’s chances of making it through these fraught times.
-Enlisting professional accountants’ help to help with cash flow management, devising business strategies, and applying for government support programs is absolutely crucial going forward.
+First, enlisting professional accountants to help with cash flow management, devise business strategies, and apply for government support programs.

 Large Retail Chains & Deliveries Are Flourishing

 Not all of the retail industry has been affected by the advent of COVID-19 in the same way.
 Large retailers, especially those who had already made a name for themselves for offering delivery services and not just on-site shopping, have thrived these last months.

 Companies who offered deliveries on non-essential goods have also flourished, as the lockdowns suppressed on-premise supply, but not societal demand of their wares.
 So while fashion and jewelry stores that have traditionally been brick and mortar venues have struggled, online toy stores, for instance, have been making a killing.